 Kidneys purify the blood, produce hormones and urine, absorb minerals and eliminate toxins.
 This makes them one of the most important organs in our body, which means that we should take good care of them.

 Kidneys diseases are also known as silent diseases because they usually come unnoticed.
 This is because kidneys can still work properly with 20% less capacity.
+Read about the causes of kidney disease below.

 The common symptoms of damaged kidneys include: